Lund, Sweden, Uses Chicken Manure To Discourage Public Gatherings On Walpurgis Night Holiday

 Sweden‘s approach to the coronavirus pandemic has differed sharply from that of the rest of Europe.
 While most of the continent has imposed strict lockdown rules to slow the spread of the virus, Sweden has done comparatively little.
 Large gatherings are banned, but businesses remain open, although workers who are able to work from home are encouraged to do so.

 Whether or not Sweden’s strategy is the right one is, of course, a matter of debate.
 The country has reported 21,092 coronavirus cases and 2,586 deaths, out of a population of about 10.3 million people.
-By comparison, the United States, with a population of 328 million, has just over 1 million confirmed cases, and 62,175 deaths, as of this writing, according to Worldometers.
+By comparison, the United States, with a population of 328 million, has just over 1 million confirmed cases and 62,175 deaths, as of this writing, according to Worldometer.

 Walpurgis Night is an ancient Christian tradition that has been celebrated for centuries in parts of Europe to honor Saint Walpurga.
 In Sweden, where it’s called Valborgsmässoafton, locals celebrate by holding bonfires and group choral singing.
 In Lund and a couple of other Swedish cities, university students and graduates often gather to herald the end of the academic year.